A Complete Guide to Onsens, Japanese Hot Springs

 • Do not take photos in onsen

 After learning about the different types of water and the most popular places to soak, how about following this guide to start planning your Japanese onsen trip?
 Use etiquette to get the most out of your experience.
-If you are still curious, please contact Odynovo; we are always happy to help.
-To further enhance your Japan tour, feel free to contact our specialists for a customized itinerary that also covers the most wonderful Onsen spots!
+To further enhance your Japan tour, feel free to contact us at [email protected] for a customized itinerary that also covers the most wonderful Onsen spots!

 Quick Question